Internal Conflict

 Two stories in one

 A successful tale is two stories: the external (the plot) and the internal (the real story).
 The external story is what happens.
-The internal story is what is going on inside the main character’s head.
-This is almost always an entirely different story.
+The internal story is why it's happening.
+It is what is going on inside the main character’s head.
+The latter may be a completely different story.
 Thus, a novel is really two novels.

 This principle is well illustrated by Netflix TV series such as Broadchurch, Happy Valley, The Fall, The Haunting of Hill House, The Killing, and Maniac.
 In each case, there are external and internal stories.
 With every event or scene, there is another inside the characters' minds.
 The inner story brings richness and meaning to the outer story.